 At Winterslow Pre-School we pride ourselves on favourable adult to child ratio’s.
 The current legal requirement states that there must be one adult to every eight children aged 3 and above in Pre-School’s and Nurseries, but at Pre-School we ensure there is always at the very most one adult to every six children aged 3 and above.
 Despite this, we are always looking for ways to give the children in our care more of our attention and support as they work towards their learning goals and one way we are able to do this is to invite parent helpers to come in during the week.

 Parent helpers are volunteers who come along for a short amount of time to complete tasks such as reading a story to a child, helping with messy play such as painting and help prepare and clean up after snacks.

 Whilst parent helpers are present our highly qualified and experienced staff are able to offer some targeted support to their key children and we can also offer more exciting activities such as walking into the woods and very messy activities.

 We also believe that inviting parent helpers in is beneficial as they are able to gain an understanding of what their children are doing at Pre-School and then may be able to support their learning in these areas at home.

 We also welcome parents to come in and bring along their hobbies and skills.
 For example, if you love to cook, sew or dance maybe you could come in and offer some special activities for the children!

-If you would like to help in this way, please speak to Amy, the supervisor at the Pre-School, who will be happy to show you the rota and discuss where you may fit in!
+If you would like to help in this way, please speak to our manager, Caz, who will be happy to show you the rota and discuss where you may fit in!